Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 9RAC breakdown cover

-What you get varies depending on the policy you get.
-For example, every £18 in Clubcard vouchers gets you an RAC Roadside policy, which normally costs about £30 if you buy online.
+What you get varies depending on the policy you choose.
+For example, £18 in Clubcard vouchers gets you single, roadside-only RAC cover, which normally costs about £40 if you buy online.

 Estimated value: 1-2x voucher value